 5. Continue with the Portfolio Analyses.

-Configuring Force-In and Force-Out Options
+Configuring Force-in and Force-out Options

-The force-in and force-out feature of portfolio analysis gives you the option to manually designate a project that must be included or excluded from the portfolio, ignoring the recommendation by Project Server.
-If you choose to use the default settings for these options, the software will simply display force-in or force-out.
-Instead, you could choose a custom look-up field for force-in and another custom look-up field for force out.
+The force-in and force-out feature of portfolio analysis gives you the option of manually designating a project that must be included or excluded from the portfolio, ignoring Project Server recommendation.
+If you choose to use the default settings for these options, the software simply displays force-in or force-out.
+Instead, you could choose a custom lookup field for force-in and another custom lookup field for force-out.
 If you do this, you can choose from a list of reasons why a project must be included or excluded.
 For example, you could indicate “executive preference” as a force-in reason and “postponed” as a force-out reason.

 To configure force-in and force-out options: